bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.33.1+20230207 Minor internal change
+    2.33.2+20230225 Display the "copy results" button only when there are some results 2.33.1+20230207 Minor internal change
     2.33.0+20230124 Allow ! at start of email address pattern to select addresses that do not match 2.32.0+20221224 Add command to set attribute value to empty string